AnalogJ/thesparktree-blog/_posts/2024-01-21-go-serverless-framework-newrelic.md

 navigation: True
 toc: true
-logo: '/assets/logo_dark.png'
+logo: '/assets/logo-dark.png'
 categories: 'analogj'
 ---

-Because I seem to be a glutton for punishment, I decided to build my newest API using Go + Serverless Framework + Newrelic.
+Because I seem to be a glutton for punishment, I decided to build [my newest API for my startup Fasten Health](https://www.fastenhealth.com/) using Go + Serverless Framework +
+Newrelic.
 As expected this was difficult for a number of reasons:

 - Go is not a first class citizen in the Serverless Framework ecosystem.
 While it is supported, it is not as well documented as NodeJS.